Authored by the expert who managed and guided the team behind the Laos Property Pack

 Sources: UNODC, Farmland Grab, World Bank

-8) Land use policy changes will unlock new areas for housing development
+8) New land use policies will unlock areas for residential development

 New land use policies in Laos are unlocking fresh opportunities for residential development.